AI-Driven Robotics for Optics: Optical setup design using LLMs

-Designing optical setups requires awareness of laboratory spatial constraints, and the ability to translate experimental goals into executable configurations.
-Traditionally, this process is time-intensive, reliant on expertise, and often involves numerous iterative refinements.
-As the first stage in the automation pipeline, we present a large language model (LLM)-driven system that automates optical setup design by translating natural language descriptions into valid, spatially-aware, and executable optical setups (Figure~\ref{fig:figure2}a).
+Designing free-space optical experiments requires translating high-level experimental intent into concrete spatial configurations of optical components.
+This requires reasoning about laboratory constraints and propagation paths.
+Humans accomplish this by combining domain knowledge of optical physics with spatial intuition—a capability that has remained fundamentally inaccessible to automated systems.
+To bridge this gap, we adopt a generative approach based on large language models (LLMs) fine-tuned to generate optical setups, enabling them to produce physically valid and robot-executable experimental designs from natural language descriptions (Figure~\ref{fig:figure1}).

 To demonstrate the system’s capabilities, we focus on four canonical optical setups of varying complexity: Michelson interferometer, Mach-Zehnder interferometer, Hong-Ou-Mandel interferometer, and a 4f optical imaging system.
-Each setup is defined as a list of tuples, with each tuple encoding an optical component ID, x-y position, and orientation.
-We assume all components to have a fixed z-position (height).
-From a single reference of each setup, we generate a dataset through geometric data augmentation using similarity transformations—translations, scalings, rotations, and reflections.
-These synthetic setups are subsequently filtered to ensure physical feasibility: they must lie entirely within the robot-accessible workspace, have no overlapping components, and avoid internal beam paths intersecting the robotic arm’s footprint (for details see Methods).
+We define an optical setup as a list of tuples, with each tuple encoding an optical component identifier, x-y position, and orientation.
+For simplicity, we assume all components to have a fixed z-position (height).
+From a single reference of each setup, we generate a dataset through geometric data augmentation using similarity transformations (translations, scaling, rotations, and reflections).
+These synthetic setups are subsequently filtered to ensure physical feasibility: they must lie entirely within the robot-accessible workspace, have no overlapping components, and avoid internal beam paths intersecting the robotic arm’s footprint (see Methods for details).

-For each valid setup in the dataset, we generate natural language descriptions using an auto-captioning step.
-These captions simulate user inputs with varying degrees of specificity, ranging from high-level objectives (e.g., “Give me a Mach-Zehnder interferometer”) to setups with specific requirements (e.g., ``Give me a Michelson interferometer setup.
-The incoming laser beam direction makes an angle of 30 degrees with the x-axis and the setup should have a beamsplitter positioned at approximately (20 cm, 3 cm)").
+For each setup in the dataset, we generate natural language descriptions using an auto-captioning step.
+These captions simulate user inputs with varying degrees of specificity, ranging from high-level objectives (e.g., “Give me a Mach-Zehnder interferometer”) to setups with specific requests (e.g., ``Give me a Michelson interferometer setup.
+The incoming laser beam direction makes an angle of 30 degrees with the x-axis and the setup should have a beam splitter positioned at approximately (20 cm, 3 cm)").
+Together, these steps produce a scalable labeled dataset of physically valid, linguistically varied examples from which the model can learn to generalize, without the need for expensive optical simulation.